I realize it’s really hard to fathom my existence.

 Too much for one person.
 My crew is a life-saver on so many levels!

 I wish I could build a laboratory down here too.
 Start doing proper experiments.
 I look forward to counting my nutrient intake with an RD so that we can determine optimal levels for everything.
 I want to titrate that shit DOWN to the best possible levels for energy, immune function and cancer prevention.
 It’s possible.
-But i can’t do that AND chase after medical answers AND worry about survival AND fiddle around with recipes in the kitchen AND AND AND AND AND AND…..
+But i can’t do that AND chase after medical answers AND try to help my dad AND fiddle around with recipes in the kitchen AND AND AND AND AND AND…..

 If I do this right, I could make it a few more years for sure if no more cancer comes back.